 Every year we seek assurance from you that your safeguarding responsibilities are being met.
 These are set out under sections 157 and 175 of the Education Act 2004.

 We will be requesting assurance of the safeguarding practice in your education setting in the Autumn Term 2021.
 Our online safeguarding assurance form will be made available closer to the time.

 To provide this assurance, you can utilise any of the following methods:

 The assurance must be provided from your Governing Body or Board of Trustees.
 Or Head Teacher or equivalent if your setting does not have a Governing Body or Board of Trustees.
-And by completing our online safeguarding assurance form:
+And by completing our online safeguarding assurance form.

 Completed audits should not be sent with the assurance.

-If you cannot assure the LSCP, we will ask you to please let us know your intended action plan and this will be referred to the Local Authority Education Team.
-Our email is: [email protected]
+If you cannot assure the LSCP, we will ask you to please let us know your intended action plan.
+This will then be referred to the Local Authority Education Team.

 Any questions regarding our Schools Safeguarding Assurance can be sent to: [email protected]"